 Guiot de Dijon (fl.
 1215–25) was a Burgundian trouvère.
 The seventeen chansons ascribed to him are found in two chansonniers: the Chansonnier du Roi and the less reliable Berne Chansonnier.
 According to the online edition of the Grove Dictionary of Music and Musicians, Guiot was "technically fluent [and] successfully used a wide variety of poetic structures[, but] is seldom imaginative."

-Guiot, presumably from Dijon, was patronised by Erard II de Chassenay, who participated in the Fifth Crusade but was back in…
+Guiot, presumably from Dijon, was patronised by Erard II de Chassenay, who participated in…

 Your suggestion has been successfully submitted.